Important 2021 Information

 • Drop-offs are not allowed on public streets, and the driver will be subject to a $100 ticket by the Highland Park Police Department.

-• Ravinia’s free Park and Ride shuttle service is handicap accessible.
+Ravinia’s free Park and Ride shuttle service is accessible.
 Click here for more information about the Park and Ride service.

-• Ravinia provides a motorized cart service for in-park transportation assistance at select concerts.
+Ravinia provides a motorized cart service for in-park transportation assistance at classical concerts in the Pavilion and Martin Theatre.
 Click here for more information about these services.

-• At select classical concerts, artist merchandise can be found inside The Festival Shop or in the lobby outside Bennett Gordon Hall.
-You can find a full Ravinia park map here.
+At the artist’s discretion for classical concerts, artist merchandise may be found inside The Festival Shop or in the lobby outside Bennett Gordon Hall.
+You can find each of these buildings on the Ravinia park map.